Academy (English school)

-Academy Trusts are education charities that are set up for the purpose of running and improving schools.
-Academy Trusts are governed by a Board of Trustees which has strict duties under charity law and company law.
+Academies are self-governing non-profit charitable trusts and may receive additional support from personal or corporate sponsors, either financially or in kind.
 Academies are inspected and follow the same rules on admissions, special educational needs and exclusions as other state schools and students sit the same national exams.
-They have more autonomy with the National Curriculum, but do have to ensure that their curriculum is broad and balanced, and that it includes the core subjects of English, maths and science.
+They have more autonomy with the National Curriculum, but must ensure their curriculum is broad and balanced, and that it includes the core subjects of English, maths and science.
 They must also teach relationships and sex education, and religious education.
 They are free to choose their specialisms.

 Types

 The following are all types of academy: